rah-ds/Cloud-Autoscaling-using-RL/README.md

   * May be used to test how well the RL agent generalizes beyond synthetic data

+  * use some established baselines like established baselines

 ## Important Links

 * The [class Canvas](https://canvas.its.virginia.edu/courses/159418/modules)
 * The class repo can be found [here](https://github.com/UVADS/reinforcement_learning_online_msds/commits/main/)
 * TODO: add in Rivanna start up info (could be needed for long running experiments)
+* OVERLEAF for the read out report [link here](https://www.overleaf.com/7158248618vhwgyscspwqx#7d2e57)

 ## Authors